-Over the past few months, we’ve been rolling up our sleeves and are absolutely thrilled to unveil the fruits of our labor across a diverse range of recently completed projects.
-We’ve been channeling our energy into everything from the delicate craftsmanship of sustainable home improvements to the exciting design task of breathing new life into ageing structures.
+Over the past few months, we’ve been rolling up our sleeves and are thrilled to share our work across a diverse range of recently completed projects

-The past few months has seen completion of a number of projects that span the spectrum of our ethos, from the subtleties of sustainable home improvements to the sweeping transformations of renovations that breathe new life into ageing buildings.
+The past few months has seen completion of a number of projects that span from sustainable home improvements to the sweeping transformations of renovations that breathe new life into ageing buildings.

 Seaside Serenity: An ‘A rated House renovation and Extension perfect for coastal living.

-Nestled along the picturesque coastline of Anstruther in Fife, a once unassuming 60’s house has undergone a breathtaking transformation that seamlessly blends modern architecture with the tranquility of its coastal surroundings.
+Nestled along the picturesque coastline of Anstruther in Fife, a once unassuming 60’s house has undergone a sustainable transformation that blends modern architecture with the tranquility of its coastal surroundings.

 The driving force behind this renovation was a vision to maximise the breathtaking coastal views but also to upgrade the house into a modern energy efficient home.
 The design incorporates a modern wrap-around extension that not only opens up the living spaces to panoramic views of the renowned Billowness Beach and Anstruther Golf Course but also strategically captures south-facing solar gain, flooding the open plan interiors with natural light.
 The design also incorporates a full solar PV array and storage battery that fuels not only the whole electricity demand of the house, but also powers an Air Source Heat Pump for efficient heating of the much upgraded thermal envelope of the house.